darioriverat/cloud-messaging-cli/docs/bigquery.md

 # Google BigQuery CLI

-A command-line tool for managing Google BigQuery datasets and tables.
+A command-line tool for managing Google BigQuery datasets and tables as part of the GCP CLI Toolkit.

 ## Configuration